ToyotaInfoTech/RAMN/docs/userguide/can_tutorial.rst

 A mask of 0x000 would be 00000000000 in binary, and would indicate that you care about **none of the bits** in the identifier.
 This means that the CAN filter will accept every identifier (CAN controllers may require different filters for extended and standard identifiers, so you may still be rejecting extended identifiers).

-if you start candump with the filter "1BB:000", it will display all IDs - the 1BB does not have any impact here, because the mask says that none of the bit matters.
+if you start candump with the filter "1BB:000", it will display all IDs - the 1BB does not have any impact here, because the mask says that no bit matters.
 This mask is identical to "000:000" and "FFF:000".

 .. code-block:: text